Yes.

 and then prints out the maximum of x*x, x*y, or 5*y.

 Or, with QtSPIM, main and each subroutine can be placed in a separate file and separately loaded.
 Use the "File" menu.
-Use the "Reinitialize and Load File" menu choice for main, and use "Load File" with the subroutines.
+Use the "Reinitialize and Load File" menu choice to load the driver, then use "Load File" to load each subroutine.

 ## Driver -- main program for the application